-Yeonmi Park is the renowned, twenty-three-year-old, human-rights activist and North Korean refugee and defector who has become a leading voice of oppressed people around the world.
+Yeonmi Park is the renowned, young, human-rights activist and North Korean refugee and defector who has become a leading voice of oppressed people around the world.
 Her 2014 article about North Koreas Black Market Generation in the Washington Post has created a sensation worldwide and the memoir about her escape from North Korea, In Order to Live: A North Korean Girl's Journey to Freedom, has recently been published in 20 languages and 18 countries.

 At the 2014 Oslo Freedom Forum and the One Young World Summit in Dublin, she became an international phenomenon, delivering a passionate and deeply personal speech about the brutality and repression of the North Korean regime.
 Her perilous escape from North Korea has given the world a window into the lives of its people, and due to her bravery, strength, and story, the BBC has named her one of their Top 100 Global Women.
 Ms. Park tells the desperate story of millions of oppressed people enslaved by Kim Jong-Uns reign, and she believes that change will eventually come through young people like herself, whose exposure to free markets and free expression is eroding the authority of the Kim dynasty.